God Will Restore What Was Lost

 But Job’s story proves that sometimes our test has nothing to do with us at all.
 What’s more, God can—and often does!—restore what was taken from us during times of testing.

-There are multiple stories of physical resurrection in the Bible.
-Two notable resurrections include a twelve-year-old girl (Luke 8:49-56) and a widow’s son (Luke 7:11-17).
-But perhaps the most well-known resurrection is Lazarus.
+There are multiple stories of physical resurrection and restoration in the Bible.
+Two notable resurrections and restorations include a twelve-year-old girl (Luke 8:49-56) and a widow’s son (Luke 7:11-17).
+But perhaps the most well-known resurrection and restoration is Lazarus.

 When Lazarus became ill, his sisters sent Jesus a message.
 The wording they used is fascinating.
 They said,